Testicular disease can present in many forms including some benign findings

 One of the most important findings to evaluate are testicular masses to be sure that this does not represent testicular cancer which is the most common cancer found in men between the ages of 18 and 35, although it can be found outside of that age group as well.
 The majority of these cases are curable although they need to be diagnosed quickly.

-- TESTICULAR TORSION – Torsion presents itself very acutely typically with severe pain in the affected testicle where the testicle has twisted its blood supply resulting in the blood supply being compromised.
-This is usually a significant emergency and needs to be evaluated immediately in order to keep the testicle viable and it should be evaluated in the Emergency Room upon the first signs of acute testicular pain.
+Torsion presents itself very acutely typically with severe pain in the affected testicle where the testicle has twisted its blood supply resulting in the blood supply being compromised.
+This is usually a significant emergency and needs to be evaluated immediately in order to keep the testicle viable and it should be evaluated in the emergency room upon the first signs of acute testicular pain.

-- HYDROCELE – A hydrocele is a fluid collection that develops around the testicle and this typically occurs relatively slowly, although it can be the result of an acute process as well and needs to be evaluated carefully to be sure that it is not the result of a testicular mass or tumor.
+A hydrocele is a fluid collection that develops around the testicle and typically occurs relatively slowly, although it can be the result of an acute process and needs to be evaluated carefully to be sure that it is not the result of a testicular mass or tumor.
 This can be uncomfortable due to increasing size and requires a complete physical examination to be sure that there is no underlying pathology and it typically can be treated with surgical procedures.